CGRU/cgru/docs/software/houdini.rst

 	by preventing the PDG graph cook from ending before failed items can be retried.
 	A cook that is blocked on failed work items can still be canceled using the ESC key, the cancel button in the TOP task bar, or the cancel API method.

+- Validate Outputs When Recooking
+	When enabled, PDG will check the output files of work items when the graph recooks, to see if the files still exist on disk.
+	Work items that are missing output files will be dirtied and cook again.

 - Check Expected Outputs On Disk
 	When enabled, PDG will look on disk for any expected work items outputs